Elektrobit/crinit/README.md

 Once installed and loaded, `crinit-ctl <TAB><TAB>` will show/complete available command verbs like `addtask`, `enable`, `disable`, etc. For `crinit-ctl addtask <TAB><TAB>`, paths to `\*.crinit` files and specific options will be completed, similar for `addseries`.
 Verbs taking a task name as input will have completion of available tasks loaded by crinit.
 The script calls `crinit-ctl list` and parses its output in the background to achieve this.

+## crinit-launch

+Helper program to start a command as a different user and / or group.
+It is not meant to be executed by the user directly.

 ## Build Instructions
 Executing